 Between February 2012 and July 2014 I worked as a Parliamentary Assistant to Rui Tavares @ruitavares: a Portuguese Member of the European Parliament for the Greens/EFA group.

-I also apply that expertise in my independent research on European Union politics, the fruits of which are available on this website, in the form of analyses and opinion articles, seminars, and three books.
+I also apply that expertise in my independent research on European Union politics, the fruits of which are available on this website, in the form of analyses and opinion articles, seminars, and books.

 My work is non-partisan.
 It is focused on the main themes of policy, its underlying factors and drivers.
 Though I do stand for certain ideals, broadly covering the areas of civil liberties and social progress, my approach is rooted in pragmatism.